How To Wire Your New Lester Summit Series II Golf Cart Battery Charger – 650W

 (1) If the charger is configured for on-board use, the lockout control signal will be active while AC power is applied to the charger.

 (2) If the charger is configured for off-board use, the lockout control signal will be active while a valid battery is connected to the charger.

 Based on your application, you can configure the charger as on-board or off-board via the ChargerConnect app under “System Profile”.

 8. – How To Use The Optional External Port On Your Summit II Battery Charger

 The charger has an external port with a sealed DB9 (DE9) connector located near the DC terminal block which is used for the remote LED and/or CAN communication cable assemblies.
 When this port is not being used, leave the protective cover over the connector to keep moisture and debris out of the connector.

-When mounting the charger on-board a vehicle where the charger LEDs are not visible, a remote LED cable assembly can be used.
+When mounting the Summit Battery Charger 650W on-board a vehicle where the charger LEDs are not visible, a remote LED cable assembly can be used.
 Attach the remote LED cable assembly to the external port on the charger and hand tighten the connector mounting screws.
 The LED end of the cable assembly is to be rear mounted through a hole on the vehicle or it can be attached to a panel which mounts to the vehicle.
 Install the remote LED assembly as shown above.

 When an optional bi-color remote LED cable is attached to the external port, the LED functionality is slightly different from the built-in LEDs and is outlined below and in the following table.